kad99kev/kad99kev.github.io/content/about/main/index.md

   ### Where my research/interests lie?
   - Optimisation
-  - Multi-Agent Systems
   - Reinforcement Learning
+  - Agent and Multi-Agent Systems

   ### What I like to do?
   - Play football
-  - Go for a jog
+  - Go for a run
   - Read books
   - Listen to music